 For two decades this event has helped a generation of young people find a route into a sport that suits them.
 And thanks to support from our forward-thinking councils, every bit of training is free.

-Coronavirus caused its cancellation for two years running but it returned with renewed focus in 2022, continuing on the path of making a difference to the lives of those young people who have the most to gain in our communities.
+It is returning with a renewed focus in 2024, continuing on the path of making a difference to the lives of those young people who have the most to gain in our communities.

 If you run a Surrey-based company and would like to help your local community be healthier and happier, we'd love to hear from you.
 Find out more and get in touch.